 Financial Literacy Services

 St. Philip’s College is dedicated to providing students with the financial education and training necessary to make informed financial decisions.
-Our goal is to inform students on the appropriate use of budgeting, funds management, and student loans.
-Our dedicated staff is here to provide financial literacy information and resources.
+Our goal is to inform students about the appropriate use of budgeting, funds management, and student loans.
+Our dedicated staff is here to provide online financial literacy information and resources.

-Students can now receive free online financial coaching from a certified financial coach.
-Contact Enida Rehome at firstname.lastname@example.org for more information.
+Students can now receive free online financial coaching from a certified financial coach!

 Why is Financial Literacy Important?

 With student loan debt and student credit card debt on the rise, many students leave college with more debt than they are prepared to handle.
 By providing financial literacy to students, they are more prepared to make wise financial choices while still attending school and are better prepared after they graduate from college to handle the responsibilities of debt.